CDCgov/tostadas/README.md

 # for bacteria reads
 nextflow run main.nf -profile test,conda,bacteria
 ```
+:exclamation: Note: if you would like to run bacterial samples with annotation, refer to the *Running with Bakta* section found under the *How to Run* examples.

 The outputs of the pipeline will appear in the "nf_test_results" folder within the project directory (update this in the standard params set for a different output path).